 1 to 1 1/2 ears of yellow corn, shaved off

 3 cups cubed, gold potatoes

 3/4 pound fresh chopped clams

 1 cup half & half

 Fried Tortilla Strips

-Toast the coriander seeds and cumin seeds separately in a small skillet or pan.
+Toast the coriander and cumin seeds separately in a small skillet or pan.
 Grind the coriander seeds and pour in a small ramekin.
 Grind the cumin seeds and pour into a separate ramekin.

 Fried tortilla Strips